 The thing about this laugh is, it's not honest; it's an effort at covert control.
 I would bet that many people who deal with Corcoran on a daily basis see this same laugh regularly, and will recognize my description.

 There are three fundamental ways to control another person: overwhelm them, invalidate them, and enhance them.
 Of course, the Elgin plantation (like the Southern cotton plantations before them) maintains an elaborate pretense of enhancing its slaves (just calling them "patients" is an obvious part of that).
 Involuntary psychiatry is said to be good for them, it's said to be help (even as involuntary labor was said to be good for African slaves, or help for their savage, animal souls, in the 19th Century).
 But this "enhancement" is all too obviously something entirely different.
-The drugs, and the systematic abuse (e.g., the sexual abuse of young black Ben by old white Christy and her enablers), are disabling and dehumanizing.
+The drugs, and the systematic abuse (e.g., the sexual abuse of young black Ben by his old white social worker and her enablers), are disabling and dehumanizing.
 Forensic psychiatric patients are never cured of mental illness: they are overwhelmed, temporarily or permanently, in the forlorn hope that they'll remain unable to ever behave so badly again.